-The following updates the exploration completed in the first quarter of 2023.
+The following updates the exploration activities completed in the third quarter of 2023.

-The Company has completed the following work from January 1 to March 31, 2023 on the Plomosas Project (Table 6).
+The Company has completed the following work from July 1 to September 30, 2023, on the Plomosas Project (Table 6), including review of all exploratory data collected to date in the South of the Mineral Resource aiming to continue definition of new drilling targets.